MariamA3/Assignment2-IDG2001/backend/notes.md

-pip install Flask Flask-SQLAlchemy Flask-Migrate Flask-JWT-Extended Flask-Bcrypt pymysql python-dotenv email-validator
+pip3 install Flask Flask-SQLAlchemy Flask-Migrate Flask-JWT-Extended Flask-Bcrypt pymysql python-dotenv email-validator Flask-Cors

+# Create a new Flask project

+flask db init

+# This will create a new directory called migrations in your project.

+export FLASK_APP=main.py

 # Step 1: Generate a New Migration Script